 Security Enhanced Linux (SELinux)

 SELinux is enabled by default in Fedora.
 I’ve been aware of SELinux for some years but have never enabled it nor read up on it.
 Finding it already enabled on your system can be a bit confusing when it blocks unapproved behavior and you don’t expect it to be present.
-Many end up disabling it all together because they only encounter it when they have a concrete problem and a short deadline to fix something.
-Learning to master SELinux is not on their agenda at the time, and many forum threads online say you shouldn’t disable SELinux but disabling it will solve the “problem”.
+Many end up disabling it all together because they only encounter it when they’ve a concrete problem and a short deadline to fix something.
+Learning to master SELinux isn’t on their agenda at the time, and many forum threads online say you shouldn’t disable SELinux but disabling it will solve the “problem”.

 Conceptually SELinux is pretty simple once you get it, yet most documentation is very technical.
 In short, there are multiple security policy presets.
 Files and sockets are assigned labels that have policies associated with them that specify who else can access the files and what other files they’re allowed to access.
 I’ve had some issues with not being able to access incorrectly labeled files from PHP-FPM or cache files from Apache where nothing gets logged.
 I’m still not clear why somethings that are rejected by SELinux enforcement don’t end up in the audit logs; making them much harder to troubleshoot.

 I feel more confident with my servers protected by SELinux as an additional layer of security.
-My various websites wouldn’t be allowed to do anything too unexpected with SELinux keeping an watchful eye on things.
+My various websites wouldn’t be allowed to do anything too unexpected with SELinux keeping a watchful eye on things.
 I regret not sitting myself down to learn about SELinux and setting it up years ago.

 On the desktop side, I’ve only ever run into SELinux problems with games installed through Steam.
-Steam and the games it distributes are not configured for an SELinux environment and the SELinux Troubleshooter is no help.
+Steam and the games it distributes aren’t configured for an SELinux environment and the SELinux Troubleshooter is no help.
 I’ve taken to setting SELinux in permissive mode before running any games; otherwise I risk games crashing on start-up, not being able to save game progress, and a heap of other issues.
 This is far from an ideal solution but the problems encountered with these non-SELinux aware games are often much more complex than with other software.
 I may spend some time finding a better solution to Steam and SELinux issues at a later time.

-My overall impression of Fedora are very favorable.
+My overall impression of Fedora is very favorable.
 So favorable that after some initial testing, I started deploying it everywhere.
 The server that powers this website is now running Fedora and protected by FirewallD and SELinux.